 Swing trading captures short to medium-term price movements in the stock market.
 In swing trading, traders hold positions for several days or weeks, unlike day trading where positions are closed within the same trading day.

-- Understanding Swing Trading
+- How Does Swing Trading Work?

 - Swing Trading Strategies

-- Advanced Swing Trading Strategies
+- Indicators for Swing Trading

 - Setting up a Swing Trading Plan